zserge/jsmn/README.md

 * `JSMN_ERROR_INVAL` - bad token, JSON string is corrupted
 * `JSMN_ERROR_NOMEM` - not enough tokens, JSON string is too large
 * `JSMN_ERROR_PART`  - JSON string is too short, expecting more JSON data

-If you get `JSMN_ERROR_NOMEM`, you can re-allocate more tokens and call `jsmn_parse` once more.
-If you read json data from the stream, you can periodically call `jsmn_parse` and check if return value is `JSMN_ERROR_PART`.
-You will get this error until you reach the end of JSON data.
+If you get `JSMN_ERROR_NOMEM`, you can reallocate more tokens and call `jsmn_parse` once more.
+If you read JSON data from the stream, you can periodically call `jsmn_parse` and check if the return value is `JSMN_ERROR_PART`.
+You will get this error until you reach the end of the JSON data.

 Other info
 ----------

-This software is distributed under
+This software is distributed under the
 [MIT license](http://www.opensource.org/licenses/mit-license.php),
 so feel free to integrate it in your commercial products.